patrykknapik/qt_tic_tac_toe/README.md

 *Old and dirty project*

 Simple Tic-Tac-Toe Game written in C++ with Qt GUI.
-Game was first developed for terminal only so it can work in terminal after minor changes.
+Game was first developed for terminal only, so it can work in terminal after minor changes.
+Game uses Min-Max algorithm with Alpha-Beta pruning with some tricks like:
+- First computer move is random
+- Computer can search for in-row setup to prevent user from winning (for larger games)
+- And something more that i forgot..

+It needs some time to calculate when game is large, please be patient.

 Some random screenshots: